rudz4u/AWS-IoT-Basic-Codes/README.md

 Basic codes for establishing Publish and Subscribe communication with AWS using Random value generator

 Go to AWS IoT Core.
+Go to Manage Menu Option.
+Click on Create
-Create a Thing from manage menu ( don't click on get started option)
+click on Create a single Thing ( don't click on get started option)
+Give it a name.
+Click on Next.
-Create a Certificate
+Create a Certificate  button
-Click on created certificate.
-Download Certificate files.
+Download created 3 Certificate files.
 Keep them in your project folder.
 click on download Root Ca link .
 (skip this step if you download AmazonRootCA1.pem from here) On the new documentation tab of this url: https://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html